a story always starts somewhere

 In between raising our child and enjoying our life, we get very busy, seriously busy.
 We farm quite a few acres of land on the Central Coast We bush-regen quite a lot We tend a large veggie patch We started a micro market garden with four amazing women!
 We care for many feathered and hairy … Continue reading Our Work

-Alexia Martinez Born on a suburban block complete with veggie patch, fruit trees, poultry, rabbits, and a gigantic compost bay, Alexia went to live overseas as a young adult and worked in marketing, communications and corporate training.
-Certified and mentored by Rosemary Morrow in Australia, she completed her teacher’s training with Rowe in July 2011. … Continue reading Our teachers & consultants
+Alexia Martinez Born on a suburban block complete with a generous veggie patch, abundant fruit trees, cheeky poultry, and a gigantic compost bay, Alexia went to live a passionate corporate life, but returned to the land where she is farming her family homestead on the Central Coast NSW.
+Certified and mentored by Rosemary Morrow in … Continue reading Our teachers & consultants

 We give thanks to all the wwoofers who’ve come and spent some time with us on the farm.
 Without their help, their questions, their advice, their sense of humour and their company, we would be a few months behind in our plans.
 So this is with great sympathy and gratitude that we dedicate this page … Continue reading Our wwoofers & interns

 Permaculture is a worldwide community education initiative that provides eco-literacy skills and tools designed to increase communities self-reliance & autonomy, attain food or energy security, and restore natural and cultivated ecosystems.
 Permaculture is a science-backed design system that enables the creation or retrofit of sustainable human communities.
 It was developed in the 70s by two … Continue reading About Permaculture

 To apply for filming or photographic shoots at Valley’s End Farm, email us using the form bellow: Our farm has many unique nooks to offer: iron and timber barn, lush green rolling hills, magical forest, tree ferns lined creek frontage, farm animals, veggie patch, seasonal flowers and native birds.
 Add to Anti-Banner